-Did the acquired knowledge differ between groups in the Same Instruction Phase?
+Did the Acquired Knowledge Differ Between Groups in the Same Instruction Phase?

-First, we calculated the median RTs separately for the high- and low-probability triplets at the Same Instruction Phase.
-We analyzed RTs of Epoch 5 with a mixed-design ANOVA with the within-subject factor of Triplet (high-probability triplets vs. low-probability triplets) and the between-subjects factor of Group (Accuracy Group vs. Speed Group).
+First, we calculated the median RTs separately for the highand low-probability triplets in the same instruction phase.
+We analyzed RTs of Epoch 5 with a mixed-design ANOVA with the within-subject factor of triplet (high-probability triplets vs. lowprobability triplets) and the between-subjects factor of group (accuracy group vs. speed group).

-A significant main effect of Triplet was found, F(1, 59) = 50.50, p < .001, $\eta_p^2 = .46$ , indicating the emergence of statistical knowledge, as RTs for high-probability triplets were smaller than RTs for low-probability triplets (BF01 < 0.001).
-The main effect of Group did not reach significance, F(1, 59) = 2.03, p = .16, $\eta_p^2 = .03$ , indicating that after the change of the instructions, the average RT difference between the two groups disappeared; however, the Bayesian comparison revealed only anecdotal evidence for the lack of difference, BF01 = 2.08 (Figure 2).
-Importantly, the Triplet × Group interaction did not reach significance, F(1, 59) = 0.27, p = .60, $\eta_p^2 = .01$ .
-It indicates that, irrespective of the instruction during training, the two groups showed the same level of statistical knowledge in the Same Instruction Phase (Figure 5).
-Moreover, the Bayesian comparison of statistical learning (the difference between high- and low-probability triplets) between groups also favored the lack of difference, BF01 = 4.58.
-The analysis with the standardized learning scores in the RT measures revealed similar results (see Supplementary Materials for details).
+A significant main effect of triplet was found, F(1, 59) = 50.50, P < 0.001, $\eta_p^2 = 0.46$ , indicating the emergence of statistical knowledge, as RTs for high-probability triplets were smaller than RTs for low-probability triplets (BF01 < 0.001).
+The main effect of group did not reach significance, F(1, 59) = 2.03, P = 0.16, $\eta_p^2 = 0.03$ , indicating that after the change of the instructions, the average RT difference between the 2 groups disappeared; however, the Bayesian comparison revealed only anecdotal evidence for the lack of difference, BF01 = 2.08 (Fig. 2).
+Importantly, the triplet × group interaction did not reach significance, F(1, 59) = 0.27,